 If you’ve bought a Hippo bag, you can dispose of carpets this way too.
 It’s worth asking for a quote from a man & van as sometimes their collection prices are lower than a crane lorry collection.
 Also, they’ll leave you with the bag for reuse.
 Check out average skip bag collection prices.

-8. Carpet disposal near me – will a Man & Van remove carpet?
+8. Carpet disposal by Man & Van Waste contractor

 9. Can I reuse or recycle carpet?

 Yes!
 When asking how to dispose of carpet, you’ll discover that there are many ways to sustainably reuse it.
 If your carpet is in good condition, you might be able to find someone interested in taking it off your hands.
 You could ask friends and family if they want it, or you could advertise it online on websites such as eBay, Freegle, Freecyle and Facebook Marketplace.

 Other ways you could reuse your carpet include gardening, mats or offcuts.
 If you’re a keen gardener, your carpet can be used to stop weeds growing on your paths or vegetable patches.
 All you need to do is place the carpet upside down and cover it with bark mulch.

 Animal shelters often accept carpets to use for animal bedding and cat scratching posts so if you’re interested in this option, contact your local shelters.
 Any offcuts or leftover carpet can be placed underneath the furniture to prevent any damage to your new carpet or flooring.
 Alternatively, you could use leftover carpet to make rugs or carpet runners for your house.